ARTICLE I – NAME

 Section 3.
 The colors shall be crimson and gold.

-Attain at least a 3.4 grade point average on a 4.0 scale and be in the top 20 percent of the class
+Attain at least a 3.4 grade point average on a 4.0 scale.

 Complete and return the confirmation of Society membership and